-The Participant agrees to comply with the following requirements insofar as they apply to the performance of this Agreement:
+The Participant agrees to comply with the following requirements insofar as they apply to the performance of this Agreement.

 - All applicable standards, orders or regulations issued pursuant to the Clean Air Act, 42 U.S.C., 7401, et seq. - Federal Water Pollution Control Act, as amended, 33 U.S.C., 1251, ci seq., as amended, 1318 relating to inspection, monitoring, entry, reports, and information, as well as other requirements specified in said Section 114 and Section 308, and all regulations and guidelines issued hereunder. - The Clean Air Act (42 U.S.C.
 7401 et seq.) and the Federal Water Pollution Control Act (33 U.S.C.
-1251 et seq.), as amended, if the grant amount is in excess of \$100,000.

-Environmental Protection Agency (EPA) regulations pursuant to 40 CFR Part 50, as amended.
+1251 et seq.), as amended, if the grant amount is in excess of \$100,000 - Environmental Protection Agency (EPA) regulations pursuant to 40 CFR Part 50, as amended

-Violations shall be reported to HUD and the Regional Office of the Environmental Protection Agency (EPA).
+Violations shall be reported to the office of Housing and Urban Development (HUD) and the regional office of the Environmental Protection Agency (EPA).